jagumiel/LIN-Automotive/README.md

 - **LIN-Sonceboz_Stepper_Motor_Test**

   This is a real project in a very early stage.
 The code just calibrates a stepper motor and assigns it 2 positions, so it can be rotating CW and CCW in a loop.
 It is the first step to make more complex designs and controls.
 All this is done using the LIN protocol.
+  A second version has been done using capsense as an input to set the motor position.